1:00 pm US Eastern Time

 To act on many of the recommendations made by leading experts, involved not only in the Countdown, but other climate change-related work, the World Health Organization and the Climate & Clean Air Coalition have launched the BreatheLife2030 initiative.
 The primary mission of BreatheLife2030 is to protect human health from the effects of air pollution and climate change.
 This initiative provides a platform to connect cities, increase monitoring, accelerate solutions by building a demand for new solutions and empower individuals through education.

-Join us on Tuesday, December 13, 2016 at 10:00am Pacific/1:00pm Eastern time to learn more about these solution-oriented efforts.
-First Nick Watts, MD will present on the Lancet Commission and how it addresses questions such as how lessons from one situation can be usefully translated to another situation, how case studies can be used to engage policymakers, and how case studies can be used in bottom-up approaches to scale-up changes from the local to national and national to global level.
-Then Rita Cerutti will present on the BreatheLife2030 initiative, the aims, collaborators and scope of the work.
-Finally, Vijoleta Gordeljevic from the Health and Environment Alliance (HEAL) will provide additional commentary on HEAL's healthy energy work and the materials in production to support both of these initiatives across Europe.
-Ms. Gordeljevic will speak to HEAL's new fossil fuel subsidies & health campaign which will share evidence and support the Lancet Countdown indicators on phasing out direct and indirect fossil fuels and fossil fuel subsidies.
+On this call we learned more about these solution-oriented efforts.
+First Nick Watts, MD presented on the Lancet Countdown and how it addresses questions such as how lessons from one situation can be usefully translated to another situation, how case studies can be used to engage policymakers, and how case studies can be used in bottom-up approaches to scale-up changes from the local to national and national to global level.
+Then Rita Cerutti presented on the BreatheLife2030 initiative, the aims, collaborators and scope of the work.
+Finally, Vijoleta Gordeljevic from the Health and Environment Alliance (HEAL) provided additional commentary on HEAL's healthy energy work and the materials in production to support both of these initiatives across Europe.
+Ms. Gordeljevic spoke to HEAL's new fossil fuel subsidies & health campaign which will share evidence and support the Lancet Countdown indicators on phasing out direct and indirect fossil fuels and fossil fuel subsidies.

-This call will be moderated by Elise Miller, MEd, CHE’s director.
-It will last for 1 hour and be recorded for our call archive.
+This call was moderated by Elise Miller, MEd, CHE’s director.
+It lasted for 1 hour and was recorded for our call archive.